 The study was conducted in partnership with Bharat Integrated Social Welfare Agency (BISWA), a microcredit provider operating in rural Orissa.
 Researchers randomly selected 141 villages in a malaria-prone area of rural Orissa for participation in the study.
 A third of the 141 villages were randomly selected to be control villages and two-thirds of the 141 were selected for the treatment group.
-Researchers evenly divided the treatment group into two smaller groups: one group of villages where households received bednets for free and another group of villages where households received the offer to buy ITNs on contract.
-Researchers targeted approximately 15 randomly-selected households in each treatment and control village for the intervention.
+Researchers evenly divided the treatment group into two smaller groups: one group of villages where households received bed-nets for free and another group of villages where households received the offer to buy ITNs on contract.
+Researchers targeted approximately 15 randomly selected households in each treatment and control village for the intervention.

 Results from the study indicate that offering health products on microcredit may be an effective way of boosting product usage and takeup but may not be ideal for products that require high takeup in order to work.
-The difference between retreatment rates for the two contract types: commitment and non-commitment suggest that organizations offering health products which require retreatment or future purchases should build in the costs of future treatments upfront to maximize effective usage.
+The difference between retreatment rates for the two contract types – commitment and non-commitment suggest that organizations offering health products that require retreatment or future purchases should build in the costs of future treatments upfront to maximize effective usage.
 Findings also suggest that researchers should partner with other microcredit providers to explore whether offering health products on microcredit contracts can help boost their take-up, usage and effectiveness.